Cadets look to patent gaze-assisted technology

 |0

-This work, Cadets look to patent gaze-assisted technology [Image 3 of 3], by Trevor Cokley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cadets look to patent gaze-assisted technology, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT